Elementary $\infty$-toposes from type theory: Univalent Tribes

 of the contravariant $\Set$-valued subobject functor $\mathsf{Sub}(-)$.
 For a homotopy subobject classifier, we want that every homotopy monomorphism is (up to homotopy equivalence) the pullback along a homotopy unique map $X \to \Omega$.
 This uniqueness requirement is encoded in our definition by univalence (Def. \ref{def:univalent fibration-categorical def}), namely by demanding that the inclusion of the identity $\delta_{\mathsf{El}(\Omega_S)}$ is a homotopy equivalence.
 This turns the object of equivalences $\myuline{\mathsf{Eq}}_{\Omega_S}(\mathsf{El}(\Omega_S))$ into a path object and maps into it into homotopies.
 Thus, we get by Remark \ref{remark: univalent fibration is small object classifier} and Proposition \ref{prop: pullback of univalent fibration is homotopy unique} via pullback a bijection

 \end{remark}

-We will now show that from a given fibration $p \colon E \to B$ in a $\pi$-tribe $\cC$, we can always construct a homotopy subobject classifier $\top \colon \mathsf{El}(\Omega_p) \to \Omega_p$ for the local class $S_p$ induced by $p$.
-The construction is analogous to the construction of an object of propositions for some universe in type theory that we say in Definition \ref{def: type theory Prop}.
+We will now show that from a given univalent fibration $p \colon E \to B$ in a $\pi$-tribe $\cC$, we can always construct a homotopy subobject classifier $\top \colon \mathsf{El}(\Omega_p) \to \Omega_p$ for the local class $S_p$ induced by $p$.
+The construction is analogous to the construction of an object of propositions for some universe in type theory that we saw in Definition \ref{def: type theory Prop}.

 \begin{construction}

 Let $p \colon E \to B$ be a univalent fibration in a $\pi$-tribe $\cC$.
 Let $p \times p$ be the product of $p$ with itself in $\cC/\!\!/B$ given by the pullback $E \times_B E \to B$.
 By partial local cartesian closedness there is a functor